 Pursuant to sections 51.4(18) and 51.6 if the Courts of Justice Act, R.S.O.
-1990, c.43, as amended, the Ontario Judicial Council (the “Council”) will conduct a hearing into a complaint about the conduct of the Honourable Justice Donald McLeod.
+1990, c.43, as amended, the Ontario Judicial Council (the “Council”) conducted a hearing into a complaint about the conduct of the Honourable Justice Donald McLeod.

 The complaint was investigated by a two-person Complaint Subcommittee, consisting of a judge and a community member.
 The hearing was ordered by a Review Panel that included two judges, a lawyer member and a community member.

 Hearings of the Judicial Council are normally held in public and the dates and times of the hearings are posted on the Council’s website.
-The hearing will commence on November 30, 2018 at 9:30 a.m. at Victory Verbatim, 222 Bay Street, Suite 900, Toronto.
+Decisions are posted under the link Public Hearings Decisions.

 - order the judge to apologize to the complainant or to any other person;